-The Reading Specialist Program fee will be $5000 for the 18-hour Certification program ($278/credit hour).
+The Reading Specialist Program fee will be $5000 for the 21-hour Certification program ($238/credit hour).
 MTR graduates and alumni will receive a 50% discount ($2500).
-Participants should expect to pay $627 as a course materials fee in addition to purchasing individual course texts for coursework (approximately an additional $400 expense).
+Participants should expect to pay $667 as a course materials fee in addition to purchasing individual course texts for coursework (approximately an additional $100 expense).
 MTR will cover course materials fee for MTR family members.
-Applications will be open from Dec.
-6, 2021 – April 1, 2022.
+Applications will be open from November 7, 2022 – February 27, 2023.

 In this course, candidates will understand that reading development is a complex process as they explore why reading is difficult for many students.
 Rooted in key research, candidates will learn about the specific neurological processes that occur during reading.
 This class will cover how language and literacy are related, emphasizing the early development of reading, including phonological awareness, phonics, decoding, spelling, orthography, fluency, syllabication, assessments, and early intervention strategies.
 Candidates will apply course learning to their current work with students, complete lesson plans, and participate in an ongoing case study.

-Candidates will apply concepts from ALS I in this clinical experience in partnership with MTR camp.
-ALS I professor team will provide coaching and targeted support
+Candidates will apply concepts from Foundations of Literacy I in this clinical experience in partnership with MTR camp.
+Foundations of Literacy I professor team will provide coaching and targeted support